Install SQL Server using a configuration file

 Integrated Install option (create a single node failover cluster on a node and for additional nodes, run

 Run the "Install a Failover Cluster" option and capture the configuration file that lists all the installation settings.

-Supply the same ConfigurationFile.ini file to Setup on all the nodes that will be prepared for the failover cluster.
+ConfigurationFile.inifile to run Setup on all the nodes that will be prepared for the failover cluster.

 How to add or remove a node to a SQL Server failover cluster using the configuration file

 - If you have a configuration file that was previously used to add a node to or remove a node from a failover cluster, you can reuse that same file to add or remove additional nodes.